Patients and staff leave Gaza's biggest hospital, and dozens are killed at a crowded refugee camp

 GROWING FRUSTRATION

 Gaza’s main power plant shut down early in the war, and Israel has cut off electricity.
-That makes fuel necessary to power the generators needed to run the telecommunications network, water treatment plants, sanitation facilities, hospitals and other critical infrastructure.
+That makes fuel necessary to power the generators needed to run the telecommunications network, water treatment plants, sanitation facilities, hospitals and other critical infrastructure for Gaza’s 2.3 million people.

 Juliette Touma, spokeswoman for the U.N. agency for Palestinian refugees, said 120,000 liters (31,700 gallons) of fuel arrived, meant to last for two days, after Israel agreed Friday to allow in that amount for the U.N.'s use.
 It is also allowing another 10,000 liters (2,642 gallons) to keep the telecommunications systems running.

-The U.N. has warned that Gaza’s 2.3 million people are running critically short of food and water, and said the amount of fuel being provided is only half of the daily minimum requirement.
+The U.N. has warned that the amount of fuel being provided is only half of the daily minimum requirement.

 It was not immediately clear when UNRWA would resume the delivery of aid that was put on hold Friday.